 In January 2011, California's total debt was at least $265 billion.

-According to estimates from 2011, California had the largest minority population in the United States, making up 60% of the state population.
+According to estimates from 2011, California has the largest minority population in the United States by numbers, making up 60% of the state population.

-In 2011, arrests of migrants attempting to cross the Mexican border in the Southwest decreased to 367,000.
-Despite this, undocumented immigrants constituted an estimated 7.3 percent of California's population.
+In 2011, the number of migrants arrested attempting to cross the Mexican border in the Southwest decreased to 367,000.

 For 2012, California's K–12 public schools ranked 48th in the number of employees per student, at 0.102 (the U.S. average was 0.137), while paying the 7th most per employee, $49,000 (the U.S. average was $39,000).

-On June 27, 2013, Governor Jerry Brown signed a balanced budget for California, its first in decades; however, the state's debt remained at $132 billion.
+On June 27, 2013, Governor Jerry Brown signed a balanced budget (no deficit) for the state, its first in decades; however, the state's debt remains at $132 billion.

-In 2013, the San Onofre nuclear plant in California was shut down.
+In 2013, the San Onofre nuclear plant was shut down.

-In 2014, the largest religious denominations in California were the Catholic Church (28%), Evangelical Protestants (20%), and Mainline Protestants (10%), with those unaffiliated with any religion at 27%.
+In 2014, the largest religious denominations by number of adherents as a percentage of California's population were the Catholic Church with 28 percent, Evangelical Protestants with 20 percent, and Mainline Protestants with 10 percent.

-In 2015, the first phase of construction began for the California High-Speed Rail system.
+In 2015, the first phase of construction of the California High-Speed Rail system was begun.

-In 2016, California Proposition 58 reversed the prohibition on bilingual education, though there are still many barriers to the proliferation of Spanish bilingual education.
+In 2016, California Proposition 58 reversed the prohibition on bilingual education.

 In 2016, California's K–12 public school per-pupil spending was ranked 22nd in the nation ($11,500 per student vs. $11,800 for the U.S. average).